tj-heat/signed-explorations/README.md

 If your environment's packages are out of date, simply run `scripts/update_packages.sh` from the top level of the repo.
 A `.bat` is provided for Command Prompt.

 If you have added a new package for development, run `scripts/add_packages.sh` from the top level of the repo; then, commit the changed `requirements.txt` file.
-A `.bat` is provided for Command Prompt.
+A `.bat` is provided for Command Prompt in `scripts/batch/`.

 #### Development Example